 - 1. Direct the investigation of identified and suspected problems and to direct the responsible parties to implement action.

 - 2. Request reports on QI activities and problems from HPN and the provider group's departmental heads, quality management personnel, and others as needed.

 - 3. Direct HPN's and the provider group's medical staff, departments/committees, and/or QI Teams to complete monitoring and evaluation on specific topics as appropriate.
 HPN will analyze and evaluate the results of the QI activities and report them directly to the Executive Committee.

 - 4. Determine that inappropriate care or substandard services have been provided, or services which should have been furnished have not been provided, the QIC Chairman and/or the VP Clinical Services or designee are responsible for communicating concerns identified and working with the provider to develop a corrective action plan.

 - 5. Implement sanctions against providers.
 Sanction activities used by HPN may include, but are not limited to:

 - a.
 Letter of information

 - b.
 Letter requesting provider response

 - c.
 Severity Level Determination

 - d.
 Site visit with corrective action plan required

 - e.
-100% review of all cases
+Panel closed to new members

 - f.
-Panel closed to new members
+Second opinion for all surgical cases

 - g.
-Second opinion for all surgical cases
+Suspension

 - h.
-Suspension

-- i.
 Termination